neuralfilter/neuralfilter.github.ioa/_posts/2014-04-30-hank-quinlan-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "print("Hello World")"
-date: 2014-04-30
+date: 2017-12-18
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+The year might be coming to an end but my journey is just about to dawn.
+My name is Seiji, an enthuast of Computer Science and Economics.
+As of today I am currently on a gap year, and I hope to record my journey to find my place throughout this ever changing world.